binidowu/alx-system_engineering-devops/0x00-shell_basics/README.md

 17. 101-clean_emacs: This script deletes all files in the current working directory that end with the character ~.

 18. 102-tree: This script creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory, using only two spaces(and lines).

+19. 103-commas: This scriptlists all the files and directories of the current directory, separated by commas (,).

+Directory names should end with a slash (/)
+Files and directories starting with a dot (.) should be listed The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning Only digits and letters are used to sort; Digits should come first You can assume that all the files we will test with will have at least one letter or one digit The listing should end with a new line

+20. school.mgc: This script creates a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.